zhangshaolong/mock-proxy-middleware/README.md

 var app = express()

 app.use(mockMiddleware({
-  apiConfig: {
   type: 'prefix', // prefix or suffix
-    value: ['/api/', '/common-api/'] // string or array like ['/api/', ...]
+  rules: ['/api/', '/common-api/'], // string or array like ['/api/', ...]
-  },
-  ignoreProxyPaths: { // when use proxy mode, this apis use local mode
-    '/api/a/b/c': 1,
-    '/api/get_index_data': 1,
-    '/api/user_info': 'aaa.bbb.ccc:8080' // you can set other host and port for muti porxy mode },
-  proxyInfo: { // if use proxy mode，you can use it or set page url proxy args
+  proxyConfig: {
     host: '12.12.12.12',
     port: 8080,
-    redirect: (path) => { // could config rredirect path for remote api return newPath
+    redirect: (path) => { // could config rredirect path for remote api return path
+    },
+    ignorePaths: { // when use proxy mode, this apis use local mode '/api/get_index_data': 1,
+      '/api/user_info': 'aaa.bbb.ccc:8080' // you can set other host and port for muti porxy mode }
+  },
+  mockConfig: {
+    path: 'mock', // project`s mock dir name， default 'mock'
+    ext: '.js'
   }

-  },
-  mockPath: 'mock' // project`s mock dir name， default 'mock' }));
+}));
 ```
 for example，a api like '/common-api/get_user_info', you can define a js file at